All Points East: dates, times and line-up for festival

 Tickets for £74.15 each for the festival on Friday 26 August on Ticketmaster.

-Tickets are still available for Saturday 27 August and start at £79.45 each on Ticketmaster.
+Tickets are sold out for Saturday 27 August at All Points East - they were £79.50 each on Ticketmaster.

 Ticketmaster is selling tickets for £74.15 each for Sunday 28 August.